FergKe/Text_Based_Turn-Based_Game_V1/README.md

 # Text_Based_Turn-Based_Game_V1
 # Game version 1

-# This is the first verison of the game
+# The game is still a work in progress
-# It uses simple loops and if statements
+# Some of it is still a bit buggy but let me know if you find any